Chipotle Cheddar Buttermilk Biscuits

 1. Preheat the oven to 350F.
 Butter or line two baking sheets with parchment paper.

-2. Stir the flours, baking soda, salt and pepper together.
+2. Stir the flours, baking powder, salt and pepper together.
 Either grate the frozen butter over the flour mixer, using the largest side of a box grater or cut in using a pastry cutter.
 Stir in, then stir in the grated cheese.

 3. Whisk the buttermilk and yogurt together in a small bowl, then add it to the flour-butter-cheese mixture and stir to combine.